isomerpages/nlb-learning/_sustainability/Adults & Seniors/Content.md

 <p><a target="_blank" href="https://libbyapp.com/search/nlb/search/query-The%20Well-Gardened%20Mind/page-1/2300804">Borrow the eBook here</a>. </p>
 Retrieved from Libby (myLibraryid is required to access the eBook).

 <h5>2.
-The Living Wisdom of Trees : A Guide to the Natural History, Symbolism and Healing Power Of Trees</h5>
+The Living Wisdom of&nbsp;Trees :&nbsp;A Guide to the Natural History, Symbolism and Healing Power Of&nbsp;Trees</h5>
-Fred Hageneder (2020), <i>The Living Wisdom of Trees : A Guide to the Natural History, Symbolism and Healing Power Of Trees <i>, Watkins Publishing
+Fred&nbsp;Hageneder&nbsp;(2020), <i>The Living Wisdom of&nbsp;Trees :&nbsp;A Guide to the Natural History, Symbolism and Healing Power Of&nbsp;Trees <i>, Watkins Publishing
 <p>

 <a target="_blank" href="https://libbyapp.com/search/nlb/search/query-The%20Living%20Wisdom%20of%20Trees/page-1"><img alt="book cover for living wisdom of trees" style="width:300px; text-align:left;" src="/images/sustainability/adults-and-seniors/Living Wisdom of Trees.png"></a>
-<p>A definitive illustrated guide to the sacred place trees hold for cultures around the world, looking in particular at their botanical characteristics; their place in world myth, magic and folklore; their healing properties; and their practical contribution to society.</p>
+</p><p>A definitive illustrated guide to the sacred place trees hold for cultures around the world, looking&nbsp;in particular at&nbsp;their botanical characteristics; their place in world myth, magic and folklore; their healing properties; and their practical contribution to society.</p>
 <p><a target="_blank" href="https://libbyapp.com/search/nlb/search/query-The%20Living%20Wisdom%20of%20Trees/page-1">Borrow the eBook here</a>.</p>Retrieved from Libby (myLibraryid is required to access the eBook)

 <h4>Book</h4>